 My favorite quote is this one from David D. Friedman, “The principal effect of economic analysis is to change not the conclusions but the arguments—for both sides of any controversial issue.”

-At present I am an Assistant Professor in the Department of International Business & Trade and the Director of Admissions at Aletheia University, Taiwan.
+At present I am an Assistant Professor in the Department of International Business & Trade, the Chief Executive Officer of Center for Cross-Strait Exchanges & Economic Research on Trade, and the Director of Admissions at Aletheia University, Taiwan.

 Fall of 2007 I earned my Ph.D. degree in Economics at Claremont Graduate University in the United States and started to teach a course on Principles of Economics in the Department of Global Politics and Economics at Tamkang University Lanyang Campus, Taiwan.